microsoft/TypeScript/doc/spec.md

 ### <a name="11.2.5"/>11.2.5 CommonJS Modules

 The CommonJS Modules definition specifies a methodology for writing JavaScript modules with implied privacy, the ability to import other modules, and the ability to explicitly export members.
-A CommonJS compliant system provides a ‘require’ function that can be used to synchronously load other external modules to obtain their singleton module instance, as well as an ‘exports’ variable to which a module can add properties to define its external API.
+A CommonJS compliant system provides a 'require' function that can be used to synchronously load other external modules to obtain their singleton module instance, as well as an 'exports' variable to which a module can add properties to define its external API.

-The ‘main’ and ‘log’ example from section [11.2](#11.2) above generates the following JavaScript code when compiled for the CommonJS Modules pattern:
+The 'main' and 'log' example from section [11.2](#11.2) above generates the following JavaScript code when compiled for the CommonJS Modules pattern:

 File main.js: